flightz8403/mbs_gpt/README.md

-# mbs_gpt
+# MW GPT
-MBS GPT using ChatPDF api as backend
+MW GPT using ChatPDF api as backend